Wednesday 28 August 2024

 That's how to clean it

-I'm not entirely sure why the gears break, because they aren't nylon like Bernina gears (nylon absorbs moisture and becomes very brittle over time).
+The gears aren't nylon like Bernina gears (nylon absorbs moisture and becomes very brittle over time).

 I hope that it is the seizing up then subsequent use that causes this.
 If your machine struggles to go, what would you do?
 You'd probably slip it into low gear and power ahead, right? *snap*